 Gender-based violence and sexual harassment at work constitute a massive issue: nearly one woman in two is a victim of sexual harassment at work.
 However, in more than one country in three, there is no existing law to prevent this type of abuse, which represents an enormous legal gap for 235 million workers.
 And in the countries that do have a law, it is not always applied.
 Even in France, for example, 95% of harassment cases are still not brought to justice.

-The convention will tackle several subjects such as redefining in a more audacious way the notions of “violence” and “harassment”, supporting a broad definition of the word “worker” or advocating for a more englobing notion of “workplace”, identifying the impact at work of domestic violence.
+The convention will tackle several subjects such as redefining in a more audacious way the notions of “violence” and “harassment”, supporting a broad definition of the word “worker” or advocating for a more englobing notion of “workplace”, The convention also recognizes the consequences of domestic violence in workplaces situations.

->Discover the L’Oréal Spirit and why we are proud of our commitments
+>Discover the L’Oréal Spirit and why we are proud of our commitments> See the definition of "violence at the workplace" used by the ILO

 More from this topic